Society of University Surgeons

 The education and training of surgeons has always been central to the mission of the SUS.
 Our members play key roles in the training of medical students, surgical residents, and specialty fellows at virtually every teaching hospital in the USA and Canada.

-The Ethicon-SUS Research Fellowship – This important program was established in 1987 and supports the research training of three surgical residents each year.
+SUS Resident Scholar Award Grants: The SUS offers resident scholar award grants every year intended for residents in any of the surgical disciplines who are doing basic science or “outcomes” research, or research on surgical education as well as those in any of the surgical disciplines who are doing research focused on surgical innovation, bioengineering, information technology and data management, or surgical education utilizing new technologies.
 A rigorous application and review process has been used to select among the most talented of our young surgeon-scientists.
-The Fellowship has proven to be enormously successful in promoting the training and careers of a number of individuals who are now taking their place among the leaders of academic surgery in the USA and Canada.
+These grants have proven to be enormously successful in promoting the training and careers of a number of individuals who are now taking their place among the leaders of academic surgery in the USA and Canada.

 The SUS Foundation – Established in 1996, the Foundation provides financial support to deserving young surgeons who have attained junior faculty positions within one of our academic institutions.